How did I become an author?

 In high school, I won several awards for creative writing.
 The prizes were novels with bookplates in the front of them.
 I still have them on my bookshelf today, and I often open them and send up a silent thank-you to all of the people who have ever encouraged me as a writer, or helped me to hone my craft.

 Meanwhile, my son became obsessed with baseball.
 I found myself always at baseball diamonds, and I watched the interactions between many different kinds of players.
 So it was natural that I would write a baseball novel.
 Tagged Out, published in 2016 by Lorimer, is set in Christie Pits and it’s about a young baseball team.
-I hope to follow it up with a sequel soon.
+It was followed up with a sequel, Sliding Home, in 2018.

 To me, writing is the icing of life – the cream.
 It’s a special place only you can take yourself, where you can build any world you want, meet any kind of person you want to meet and do anything.
 It’s hard.
 I don’t know any writer who says it’s always easy.
 But the rewards always outweigh the difficulties.
 Since I was five, writing about a jewel thief, I’ve thought of myself as “a writer,” waiting for the day I could say I was “an author.”
 And now that I am, I want to encourage kids to be, as well, because I genuinely believe that anyone who loves writing can do it, too.